 Just as a vegan diet is the healthiest diet for infants, children, women and older people, it is also the healthiest diet for men.
 There is no magic ingredient in meat or dairy that benefits men’s health.
 In fact, the saturated fat, growth hormones and chemical compounds in meat and dairy are linked to a wide range of men’s health problems.
 Here are 10 good reasons for men to go vegan…

 10 good reasons for men to go vegan

 1. Prostate cancer

 Prostate cancer is the most common cancer in men in the UK.
-Men who eat a lot of red meat or high-fat dairy products have a greater chance of getting prostate cancer.
-A low-fat vegan diet rich in fruit and vegetables combined with exercise can help slow the progression of prostate cancer in men who already have the disease.
+One in eight men will be diagnosed with prostate cancer in their lifetime and men who eat lots of red meat or high-fat dairy products have a greater chance of getting it.
+A low-fat vegan diet rich in fruit and vegetables combined with exercise may help prevent it or slow the progression of prostate cancer in men who already have the disease.

 The idea that men need to eat red meat to perform sexually couldn’t be more wrong.
 The foods high in saturated fat and cholesterol (meat and dairy products) that clog up the arteries leading to and from the heart can also block blood flow to other vital organs!
 Vegan fire-fighter Rip Esselstyn (son of esteemed heart surgeon Dr Caldwell Esselstyn) says: “the canary in the coal mine when it comes to heart disease is an underperforming penis”.
 A diet rich in fruit, vegetables, wholegrains, pulses, nuts and seeds protects against blocked arteries, heart disease, stroke and lowers the risk of impotence which can be an early warning of heart disease.